What does Rhiannon mean?

-Rhiannon \rhi(an)-non\ as a girl's name is pronounced ree-ANN-on.
+Rhiannon \rhi(an)-non\ as a girls' name is pronounced ree-ANN-on.
 It is of Welsh origin, and the meaning of Rhiannon is "great queen, or goddess".
 Mythology: the title Rigantona "great queen" is borne by a Celtic goddess of fertility.
 The Welsh horse goddess is described in legend as dressed in shining gold and riding a pale horse.
 The name was not used as a given name before the 20th century.
 In the 1970s: the Fleetwood Mac song "Rhiannon".
 See also Reanna and Riona.

 For more information, see also the related girl name Ryan.

-Rhiannon is a very popular first name for females (#1678 out of 4276, Top 39%) but an uncommon surname or last name for all people (2000 U.S. Census).
+Rhiannon is a very prominent first name for women (#1678 out of 4276, Top 39%) but an uncommon last name for both adults and children.
+(2000 U.S. Census)